The Hyundai Sonata is now the YTD best-seller at home.

 Model-wise, Hyundai monopolises the Top 5 for the third time this year after last February (Top 6) and March (Top 5), with the Sonata lurching 69% year-on-year thanks to the new generation to 10.688 sales, a score that earns it the YTD top spot.
 The last time the Sonata was been South Korea’s annual best-seller was in 2015.
 The Grandeur (+9.2%), Porter (-24%), Santa Fe (-31.7%) and Avante (-9.1%) complete the Top 5, distancing four Kias: the K7 (+72.3%), Seltos (new), Bongo (-1.3%) and Carnival (-29.2%) while the Samsung QM6 shoots up 38.1% year-on-year to close the Top 10.
 Among other recent launches (<12 months), the Hyundai Palisade is up two spots on last moth to #17, the Hyundai Venue down 8 to #20, the Chevrolet Colorado up 4 to #51 and the Chevrolet Traverse lands at #55.

-Full October 2019 Top 30 All-brands and Top 60 All local models below.
+Full October 2019 Top 30 All-brands, Top 60 All local models and Top 10 foreign models below.